 10-foot ceilings and a large bath with whirlpool and large walk-in shower; the

 900-square-foot Sutter has a living room with vaulted ceiling and two bedrooms,

 The lodge's five guest rooms open from the great room: Seneca

 and the Washoe (with pine furniture, a handmade mesquite headboard and two club

 chairs) are on the main floor.
-Up the handsome pine stairway on the second floor are three
+Up the handsome pine stairway on the second floor

-ceiling and a view of the cabins and trees behind the lodge),
+wet bar, vaulted ceiling and a view of the cabins and trees behind the lodge),

 Fallen Leaf (the most requested room) and the Frontier, the most rustic room

 because it is the only room with barn wood, and that is only one wall.

 Each lodge room has a private bath, a king-size bed, rock

 fireplace, television with VCR and DVD players, telephone, daily maid service

 and full breakfast served downstairs.
 Each guest room accommodates no more than

 two guests, and inn policy is that this "is not an appropriate place for

 children under the age of 16."

 In any season, the Black Bear Inn is a cozy, comfortable

 retreat from the touristy areas and --across the border in Nevada -- the big

 casinos.
 Stay for breakfast, especially if blueberry pancakes are on the menu.

 For skiers, a city bus as well as shuttles from Heavenly

 operate on Ski Run Boulevard -- indeed, Heavenly is at the top of the aptly

 A short walk leads to two very good Italian restaurants.

 Fodor's Skiing USA travel guide

 published 2002; written by John Vlahides :

-Black Bear Inn Bed & Breakfast -- South Lake
+Black Bear Inn Bed & Breakfast --

-Adirondacks, its living room complete with rough-hewn timber
+lodges of the Adirondacks, its living room complete with rough-hewn timber

 beams, plank floors, a knotty-pine cathedral ceiling, hand-knotted Persian rugs,

 and even an elk's head over the giant river-rock fireplace.
 The five inn rooms

 art, and fireplaces; cabins, which can sleep up to four, also have kitchenettes.

-Never intrusive, the affable innkeepers provide a sumptuous
+Never intrusive, the affable innkeepers provide a sumptuous breakfast in the

-accommodate kids under 16.
+kids under 16.
 Heavenly is about a mile up the street.
 5 rooms, 3 cabins.

 Facilities: dining room, wi-fi, some in-room hot tubs, some kitchenettes, cable

 TV, in-room VCR's, outdoor hot tub, ski storage, lounge; no smoking.

 - - - from the Tracy

 published March 2, 2003; written by Gretchen Macchiarella :

 South Lake Tahoe - Nestled at the base of Heavenly

 Ski Resort and just up the road from Marina Village on Lake Tahoe is the perfect

-Yet there are just a handful of such places that complement a long
+Yet there are just a handful of such places that complement a

-travelers in the common room.
+some fellow travelers in the common room.

-Black Bear Inn is probably the closest to a traditional bed and
+Black Bear Inn is probably the closest to a traditional bed

-cabins, and the huge common area draws people for afternoon wine
+a few private cabins, and the huge common area draws people for afternoon wine

 and cheese.
 In the morning, a hot breakfast is served, something like

 fruit-topped pancakes or eggs Benedict, with coffee and juice.